Religious and philosophical views of Albert Einstein: Teleology

 In a conversation with Ugo Onufri in 1955, with regards to nature's purpose he said, "I have never imputed to Nature a purpose or goal, or anything that could be understood as anthropomorphic."
 In a 1947 letter he stated, "I feel also not able to imagine some will or goal outside the human sphere."

 Epistemology

 Naïve realism

 Einstein believed naïve realism was "relatively simple" to disprove.
 He agreed with Bertrand Russell that humans observe the qualities objects have on them (greenness, coldness, hardness, etc.) and not the actual objects themselves.

 Positivism

+Einstein declared that he was no positivist, a philosophical system that declares that only those statements that are verifiable through direct observation or logical proof are useful in determining truth.
+Einstein maintained that people validly use certain ideas and values, such as intuition or religious faith, which cannot be proven with direct observation or logic.

-Einstein declared that he was no positivist, and maintained that we use with a certain right concepts to which there is no access from the materials of sensory experience.
-However, in his early years, Einstein acknowledged that positivist thinkers, such as Ernst Mach, had a deep influence on him.
+Einstein acknowledged however that positivist thinkers, such as Ernst Mach, had a deep influence on him in his early years.
 Regarding relativity theory, he writes: "the whole direction of thought of this theory conforms with Mach's..."
-After Mach's positivism proved itself unfruitful in theory development, he considered that positivism was still useful, commenting that: "It [positivistic philosophy] cannot give birth to anything living, it can only exterminate harmful vermin."
+Though Einstein maintained that Mach's positivism is unfruitful in theory development, he considered that positivism was still useful, commenting that: "It [positivistic philosophy] cannot give birth to anything living, it can only exterminate harmful vermin."